 Here are a few tips to guide you as you start on your entrepreneurial journey.

 - Choose a product that needs a shoestring budget

 Some business ideas require a sizeable amount of money as capital.
 Other business ideas need just a few thousand shillings.
 Go for business ideas that can run on the amount you wish to invest as your start-up capital.
 Some affordable fashion business ideas that you can start in Kenya are selling accessories like belts, purses and earrings.

 - Find the most affordable supplier

 Compare offers from different suppliers for everything you intend to buy, and choose the most affordable supplier.
 Every cent spent in your business should count in terms of return on investment as well as the importance of your purchase in meeting your business objectives.
-You might have to do away with fancy expenses and channel meager funds to essentials.

 Consider getting free services from friends and colleagues.
 For example, ask a friend to design the business logo/website for you.

 - Start part-time

 With a part-time venture, you have another stable source of income to cater for personal expenses, and the money you make from your business can be channelled back to the business.